Many avenues are open to skilled individuals who wish to work in international development, with either the Government of Canada or its partners:

 The International Youth Internship Program is part of the Career Focus stream of the Government of Canada's Youth Employment Strategy (YES), which provides Canadian youth with tools and experience they need to launch successful careers.

 The International Aboriginal Youth Internships initiative provides opportunities for Aboriginal youth to participate in international internships in developing countries.

 Apply directly by sending your résumé to the appropriate NGOs.
-Below you will find a list of the principal CIDA-supported NGOs that send advisors or volunteers to developing countries.
-You will also find a list of provincial/regional councils supported by CIDA.
+Below you will find a list of the principal NGOs supported by the Government of Canada that send advisors or volunteers to developing countries.
+You will also find a list of provincial/regional councils supported by the Government of Canada.
 The members of these umbrella organizations may also send volunteers overseas and their websites provide more information about jobs, internships and volunteer opportunities.

 Canada World Youth (CWY) designs international educational programs with a focus on volunteer work and community development for youth aged 15 to 29.

 Since 1971, CWY has provided more than 33,000 youth safe opportunities by which to gain enriching international experience, learn about other cultures, and become informed and action-oriented global citizens.

 Working in partnership with local organizations, CWY programs are two-part, with one phase in Canada and the other in another country in Africa, Latin America, Asia, the West Indies, or Eastern Europe.

 Each year through its volunteer cooperation programs, the Canadian Centre for International Studies and Cooperation (CECI) sends volunteers abroad on two-week to two-year mandates to work on development projects.
 Volunteers must have qualifications or expertise in sectors such as: